rynmon/malScraper/README.md

 # malScraper 1.4 - Python Expansion

 ## Overview
-Version 1.4 represents a major milestone for malScraper with a complete rewrite in Python, making it fully cross-platform compatible with Windows, macOS, and Linux environments.
-This update maintains all the key functionality of the original bash script while adding new features, improving performance, and enhancing the user experience.
+Complete rewrite in Python, making it fully cross-platform compatible with Windows, macOS, and Linux environments.
+Maintains all the key functionality of the original bash script while adding new features, improving performance, and enhancing the user experience.

 ## Key Features